danielpops/godaddy-dyndns/README.md

 The script points all your domains and subdomains to the IP of the machine running the script.

+GoDaddy's API is used; previous versions used pygodaddy (before the official API was available).

 The service https://ipify.org is used to figure out the machine's public IP.
 The script only accesses GoDaddy when the IP has changed since its last successful invocation.
 It logs all its activities to `godaddy-dyndns.log` (and automatically rotates the log).

-The official GoDaddy API is used; previous versions used pygodaddy (before the official API was available).

 Based on [Sascha's script with the same name](https://saschpe.wordpress.com/2013/11/12/godaddy-dyndns-for-the-poor/).